-These September fairs, festivals, parades, and expo around the Puget Sound region have free or cheap admission ($15 or less).
-We sometimes include significant events with an admission fee higher than $15, with information about ticket discounts or volunteering.
+These September fairs, festivals, parades, consumer shows, and expos around the Puget Sound region have free or cheap admission ($15 or less).
+We include some significant events with an admission fee higher than $15, especially where there are ticket discounts or volunteering opportunities to bring the cost down.

 The first Monday in September is the federal Labor Day Holiday.
 There are plenty of fairs and festivals to choose from to celebrate the unofficial end of summer over Labor Day Weekend.
 But the fun continues through the month.
 There are some really great events every weekend following, including: San Gennaro Festival Italian Festival in Seattle (September 7-9) , Mukilteo Lighthouse Festival (September 7-9), Boats Afloat Show on Lake Union (September 13-16), St. Demetrios Greek Festival in Seattle (September 14-16), two Oktoberfests (Fremont and Kirkland, both September 21-23), and a Romanian Festival in Mountlake Terrace ()September 29-30).
 But this is just the tip of the iceberg.